Table of Contents

 1. Increased Spending and Investment

-As inflation increases, consumers are incentivized to move purchasing decisions forward.
-Rather than wait until next year when the product will be more expensive, consumers rationally elect to buy now than pay more next year.
+As inflation rises, consumers are encouraged to make purchasing decisions earlier.
+Instead of waiting until next year when a product will cost more, consumers choose to buy now to avoid paying more later.

-For the average consumer, this means buying new cars, fridges, phones, and other consumer goods.
-Yet this extends beyond consumer goods.
-Consumers are also incentivized to find the best return on investment.
-As money starts losing its value under inflation, it is necessary to ‘beat’ it just in order to maintain the same purchasing power.
+For the typical consumer, this involves purchasing new cars, refrigerators, phones, and other consumer goods.
+However, this extends beyond consumer goods.
+Consumers are also motivated to seek the best return on investment.
+As money loses its value under inflation, it is necessary to “beat” inflation to maintain the same purchasing power.

-However, this presents a risk as the average consumer may not have the requisite knowledge or skill to make a good investment.
-In turn, there is a greater risk of economic loss due to poor money management.
+Nevertheless, this poses a risk because the average consumer may lack the necessary knowledge or skills to make sound investments.
+As a result, there is a higher chance of economic losses due to poor money management.

 2. Higher Asset Prices

-The stock market is also a prime example.
-Since the inception of the S&P 500 in 1926, it has returned an average return of 10 percent per year.
-Once we account for inflation, it returns a rate of over 7 percent above inflation.
+The stock market is another prime example.
+Since the creation of the S&P 500 in 1926, it has returned an average of over 10 percent annually.
+After accounting for inflation, it has yielded a return of over 7 percent above inflation.

-What happens during consistent inflationary periods is that consumers and businesses move purchasing decisions forward and spend more rapidly.
-Or, they move their capital into illiquid assets such as stocks, bonds, and real estate.
-What happens, in reality, is a mixture of both.
+During periods of consistent inflation, consumers and businesses tend to speed up their purchasing decisions and spend more rapidly.
+They may also move their capital into illiquid assets such as stocks, bonds, and real estate.
+In reality, a combination of both tends to happen.

 3. Reduces Effective Level of Debt

-Whether its a business, the government, or the consumer, those who have high levels of debt may in fact benefit from having higher levels of inflation.
-For example, the borrower may have an interest rate of 2 percent on their debt.
-If inflation is at 10 percent, and their income increases at a similar rate, it means the effective rate by which they are repaying declines.
+Whether it’s a business, government, or consumer, those with high levels of debt may actually benefit from higher levels of inflation.
+For example, if a borrower has an interest rate of 2 percent on their debt, and inflation is at 10 percent while their income increases at a similar rate, the effective rate at which they are repaying declines.

-Although this can be a positive effect of inflation for those in debt, but for individuals such as savers and institutions such as banks, it can actually be a huge disadvantage.
-Banks lose out because they are receiving lower levels of interest than the rate of inflation.
-And for savers, they are likely to be earning interest below the rate of inflation.
+While this can be a positive effect of inflation for those in debt, it can be a significant disadvantage for individuals such as savers and institutions such as banks.
+Banks lose out because they are receiving lower levels of interest than the rate of inflation, and savers are likely to earn interest below the rate of inflation.